ppy/osu-wiki/wiki/Help_centre/Account/en.md

 If eligible, you can change your account country in the [account settings page](https://osu.ppy.sh/home/account/edit).
 A user is eligible for a flag change when:

-- There is at least 6 months of login data
+- There is at least 6 months of login data since the creation of the account, or since the last flag change
 - At least 4 of the 6 months have logins from the same country
 - The user is not registered for any ongoing tournaments